gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 pip install supabase
 ```

-7. You'll also need the URL and API key for your project.
-You can find these in the Settings (gear icon on the left pane) > API.
+7. Get your project URL and API key.
+Click the Settings (gear icon) on the left pane and click 'API'.
 The URL is listed in the Project URL box, while the API key is listed in Project API keys (with the tags `service_role`, `secret`)

 8. Now, run the following Python script to write some fake data to the table (note you have to put the values of `SUPABASE_URL` and `SUPABASE_SECRET_KEY` from step 7):